Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 GHG Protocol Product Standard

-The GHG Protocol Product Life Cycle Accounting and Reporting Standard (commonly referred to as the GHG Protocol Product Standard) is the global methodology developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) to quantify and report the carbon footprint of products throughout their entire life cycle.
+The GHG Protocol Product Life Cycle Accounting and Reporting Standard is the WRI/WBCSD methodology for measuring and reporting the carbon footprint of products across their full life cycle.

 Green‑to‑Blue Ratio (G/B)